Vision to Geometry: 3D Spatial Memory for Sequential Embodied MLLM Reasoning and Exploration: Methodology

-{\bf Point Navigation Strategy.} Once the frontier $F_{i^{\star}}$ is chosen, the agent navigates toward its location $p_{i^{\star}}$ using a shortest-path planner within the explored region.
-In practice, we employ the pathfinder from Habitat-Sim to compute such routes and to advance the agent by small steps at each simulation tick.
-After each navigation step, the system updates all memory modules: (1) scene graph and occupancy map, (2) frontier images, (3) room-node coverage, and (4) FoV memory analysis.
-The updated unified memory $\mathcal{M}_{t+1}$ is then used for the next reasoning iteration.
-The loop continues until the task is deemed complete.
+Once the frontier $i^{\star}$ is chosen, the agent navigates toward its location $p_{i^{\star}}$ using a shortest-path planner within the explored region.
+Such a multi-faceted integration enables the agent to comprehensively determine the next-best-step, significantly enhancing exploration efficiency through the synergy of semantic intent and geometric viability.
+In practice, we employ the pathfinder from Habitat-Sim~\cite{szot2021habitat} to compute such routes and to advance the agent by small steps at each simulation tick.